Jllin50/sql-lambda1/README.md

 # sql-lambda1
-# both parts of the monday assignment 1 intorduction to sql
+# both parts of the monday assignment 1 introduction to sql